Meat and Candy

-Meat and Candy is the debut studio album by American country music group Old Dominion.
-It was released on November 6, 2015 via RCA Records Nashville.
+Meat and Candy is the debut studio album by American country music band Old Dominion.
+It was released on November 6, 2015 by RCA Nashville.
 The album includes the single "Break Up with Him", which has charted No. 1 on Country Airplay.
 The album's second single, "Snapback" released to country radio on January 11, 2016.
 The album's third single, "Song for Another Time" released to country radio on June 20, 2016.

+Background

+Prior to Meat and Candy, Old Dominion released a self-titled six track EP on October 7, 2014.
+Four of the EP's tracks, "Break Up With Him", "Nowhere Fast", "Beer Can in a Truck Bed", and Wrong Turns", were reissued as part of Meat and Candy.

 Conception

 Songwriter and producer Shane McAnally came up with the album's name, using the words "meat and candy" to suggest the "heftier songs" and "lighter fare" respectively.
 For the album cover, the band found photographer Michael Elins, to create an image of a female soda jerk before a table covered with meat products and candy.
 Lead singer Matthew Ramsey told Rolling Stone that the album cover "shows our personality without showing us, and it definitely shows that we're trying to do something different".